Albert of Brandenburg: Patron of the arts

-When Albert left Halle for good in 1541 and moved to his residence in Aschaffenburg in the electoral state of Mainz, he took with him the collection of relics, his private art collection and a large part of the works of art he had donated to the cathedral and other Catholic churches that now became Protestant.
+When Albert left Halle for good in 1541 and moved to his residence in Aschaffenburg in the electoral state of Mainz, he took with him the collection of relics, his private art collection, and a large part of the works of art he had donated to the cathedral and other Catholic churches that now became Protestant.
 He sold parts of the treasure of relics in order to be able to settle claims of the cathedral chapters of Magdeburg and Halberstadt; the sanctuaries are scattered today.
 He took his private paintings with him to his residence in Johannisburg Castle, where a large part was plundered and destroyed in 1552 during the Second Margrave War.
 He had the works of art brought from Halle Cathedral hung in the St. Peter und Alexander's church, where they survived all wars until the Elector-Archbishop Carl Theodor von Dalberg had them brought to Johannisburg Castle in 1803.
 There they were evacuated in good time before the damaging fire caused by bombing in 1945.
 Today they can be seen in the reconstructed castle in the Staatsgalerie Aschaffenburg, which was reopened in 2023 after several years of renovation.
-Despite the losses caused by wars, looting and sales, the Aschaffenburg collection is considered the largest Cranach collection in Europe.
+Despite the losses caused by wars, looting, and sales, the Aschaffenburg collection is considered the largest Cranach collection in Europe.
 In addition to 17 altar wings, some of which consist of several panels, and individual paintings from the Cranach workshop, 9 autographed works by the older and 2 by the younger Cranach are on display.
 In addition, a crucifixion group by Hans Baldung Grien and a large number of paintings by Cranach's students.
-Some other altars and paintings from the school are also preserved in the St. Peter und Alexander's church and its museum.
+Some other altars and paintings from the school are also preserved in St. Peter und Alexander's church and its museum.
 Other paintings are in the Alte Pinakothek in Munich.